neumino/blog/_posts/2020-06-18-lenovo-duet.md

 As the world is moving to mobile first, sometimes browsers are being ignored.
 ChromeOS let's you install/use any Android App, meaning that you are likely always going to have the app you care about.
-On my end there are two use cases that I really enjoy
+On the other hand, if there is no Android app (or if you cannot use it), you can just create a shortcut on Chrome that feels like an app.
+On my end there are two use cases that I really enjoy:

 - I can use the Nanit android app to keep an eye on my daughter while she's sleeping
 - I can create a WhatsApp shortcut (feels like an app) such that I can use WhatsApp